 If you’re a low-to middle income earner and make personal (after-tax) super contributions to your super, the government could pay up to $500 directly into your super each year.

 Please note, eligibility criteria apply.
 To find out more continue reading below.

 The government will only make a contribution to your super if you have made a personal contribution during the financial year and meet the eligibility criteria below.
 Think of it as the government rewarding your commitment to a financially fit future.

-If you are eligible the government will add an extra 50 cents to every after-tax dollar you contribute up to $1000.
+If you are eligible the government will add up to an extra 50 cents to every after-tax dollar you contribute up to $1,000.
 That’s up to $500 extra into your super each year, which could add up to thousands by the time you retire.